There are more toxic ingredients in toothpastes than you can imagine! Here’s what to avoid

 SLS: In Shampoo, And In Your Mouth

 Another of the most toxic ingredients in toothpaste are sodium laurel and laureth sulphates (SLS).
 These two foaming agents are commonly found in bubble bath, shampoo, soap – and toothpaste.
 They have no cleaning benefits, but bubble up nicely and make consumers think they’re helping to clean their bodies, hair and teeth as a result.

 But the downside of these chemicals is hardly worth the bubbles.
 SLS can cause irritation in the mouth and canker sores, and if ingested, it can cause stomach cramps, diarrhea, liver damage, and even cancer.

-So What To Do?
+So Can We Do?

-By now, it’s become pretty clear that conventional toothpastes are far from safe, no matter how careful you are.
-The three ingredients mentioned above are unquestionably toxic, and worst of all—they are completely unnecessary for good dental hygiene.
-Plenty of natural alternatives to toxic toothpastes exist to keep your smile sparkling!
+By now, it’s become pretty clear that conventional toothpastes are far from safe.
+The three toxic ingredients in toothpaste mentioned above are unquestionably terrible for our health.
+And worst of all, they’re completely unnecessary for good dental hygiene.
+So what can you do if you want to protect your health?
+Just avoid those nasty products.